isomerpages/moe-chijkcp/_co-curricular/CCE/Sexuality Education Programme for Primary 6.md

 7\.
-The Primary 5 & 6 Sexuality Education Teaching and Learning resource package, “Curious Minds (2nd Edition)”, aims to meet students’ developmental needs, give emphasis to the teaching of skills and values, and focus on helping students navigate _changes_, build healthy _relationships_, especially online relationships, and exercise _safety_.
+Sexuality Education (SEd) lessons are taught as part of CCE (FTGP) at Primary 5 and 6.
+In SEd, students learn to understand the physiological, social and emotional changes they experience as they mature, develop healthy and rewarding relationships including those with members of the opposite sex, and make wise, informed and responsible decisions on sexuality matters. .